kasulaarunteja/JS-Basic-Odd-Even/README.md

 ## Maximum Marks - 10

-- The Submission should not contain spaces, for example /js-101 folder/eval will not work
-- Do not push node_modules and package_lock.json to github

 ```
  ✅ able to submit the app - 1 mark ( minimum score )
  ✅ Random number is getting generated and visible on DOM at click of the button - 3 marks